 Youth in the Great Outdoors (YouthGO) is an initiative of the U.S. Departments of the Interior and Agriculture.
 YouthGO strives to empower youth to be the next generation of conservation leaders by employing youth to protect, revitalize, and restore the environment and communities; educating youth about the environment; and purposefully engaging youth from all backgrounds.
 YouthGO provides information and available career and internship opportunities for youth and has numerous partner organizations, including 4-H, Job Corps, AmeriCorps, and many others.

 Other Federally Supported Career Development Opportunities

-In addition to the opportunities to explore careers in the civil service, many federal agencies and departments, including the U.S. Department of Labor, the Corporation for National and Community Service, the U.S. Department of Defense, and the U.S. Department of the Interior, provide opportunities for youth to explore careers, develop skills, and transition to employment.
+In addition to the opportunities to explore careers in the civil service, many federal agencies and departments, including the U.S. Department of Labor, AmeriCorps, the U.S. Department of Defense, and the U.S. Department of the Interior, provide opportunities for youth to explore careers, develop skills, and transition to employment.
 These programs strive to help both youth who are in school and those who are out of school develop skills and opportunities for employment.